techidaily/site-facebook/source/_posts/a-friend-in-disguise-ending-fb-ties.md

 * Facebook will not notify the individual you choose to take a break from.
 * There's no limit to how long you can take a break, so you'll have to remember to manually revert the changes if you change your mind in the future.

  By using the "Take a Break" feature, you can maintain friendships on Facebook while giving yourself a breather from their constant presence in your feed.
-This can be a useful alternative to unfriending or[blocking someone on Facebook](http://www.makeuseof.com/how-to-block-facebook/) .
+This can be a useful alternative to unfriending or [blocking someone on Facebook](http://www.makeuseof.com/how-to-block-facebook/) .

 ## How to Take a Break From Someone on Facebook